safiulalam99/Data-Analysis-and-Visualization/README.md

 <h1> Data-Analysis-and-Visualization </h1>
-The repo aims to document my learning road of Data analysis and data visuals.
+The repo aims to document my learning journey of Data analysis and data visuals.
 I work on tasks on a weekly basis.
 An overview of the details of the weekly contents can be found below.

 ### Technologies